David-Manniche/TheMarket/readme.txt

     => 044623 - during withdrawal restrict the numeric values only as it's getting placed with random values and on accepting from admin getting json
-    => 44619 - when add product setting is disabled from admin for seller then some settings on front end are not in use => 043526 - when tax is combined then values field shouldn't be left blank
+    => 44619 - when add product setting is disabled from admin for seller then some settings on front end are not in use => 043526 - when tax is combined then values field shouldn't be left blank => 044645 - when conversation detail page is opened then message tab is not highlighting on left side

 Enhancements:
     => Tax module upgrade